Skip to main content

 • disability living allowance (DLA) - middle or high rate care component

-The DWP must not make a deduction for a non dependant who is:
+The DWP must not reduce your housing element for a non dependant who is:

 • under 21